 Speaker 2: Thank you so much for having me again.
 Thank you.

 Speaker 1: I know parents, they’re stressed.
-What can they do to ensure their kids are.
+What can they do to ensure their Keeping Children healthy are.
 As some of them are going back to school.

 Speaker 2: Yeah, exactly.
 And I think the tendency is to go towards fear rather than logic and reason and what can I do and that sort of thing.
 So my goal really, and my intention is really to shift parents out of.
 The fear mindset and more into the, okay, what?
 What are the practical skills and tools that we can do?
 Because children are gonna model behavior.
 So if the parents are like, oh my gosh, the kids are gonna be like, oh my gosh.
 And so we really wanna make sure to model, model that healthy behavior.

-So we really wanna teach them how to be well, how to be healthy, and do that by first making sure that we’re healthy and we’re well.
+So we really wanna teach them how to be well, how to be healthy, and do that by first making sure that we’re Keeping Children healthy and we’re well.
 That’s very, I.

 Speaker 1: That’s a great point because if one of us has anxiety, then the kids are gonna pick up on that anxiety and that’s gonna cause more problems and have that snowball effect.